BradenThomp/DiscordBot/README.md

 1. Download and unzip the project.
 2. Update the token in Main.py to the token of your application registered in the initial setup.
-3. If not running from a raspberry pi make sure all references to RPi.GPIO are commented out.
-This cannot be installed on any OS besides raspian and currently I have not found a way to enable/disable based on OS.
+3. If running on a Raspberry Pi, delete the RPi directory in src.
 4. If not using MongoDB set USE_MONGO = False in Main.py to mock the database.
 5. Create a Docker image.